American Bar Association House of Delegates

 - have no official standing with the ABA unless certified by the State Bar to replace a delegate at the Mid-Year or Annual Meeting.
 If asked to replace a delegate, the alternate will be responsible for his/her own travel expenses to attend the ABA meetings.

-Those applying for reappointment and new applicants are to submit the State Bar Application for 2013-2014 Appointments (Adobe PDF or Word fill-in).
-In their applications, applicants are to describe their recent ABA activities and contributions they have made to the organization.
+Those applying for reappointment and new applicants are to submit the current State Bar's 2017-2018 Appointments Application.
+In their applications, applicants should include a description of their recent ABA activities and contributions they have made to the organization.
 Attendance and service are factors considered for reappointment.

 For its appointments, the Board of Trustees strives to appoint members from its applicant pool meeting the following guidelines: